lovewithtruth/lovewithtruth.github.io/_posts/2015-09-10-does-perfect-love-cast-out-the-fear-of-the-lord.md

 The fear talked about in this verse &#8220;has to do with punishment&#8221;.
 When we are perfected in love, we have no reason to fear punishment because we have been justified by the blood of Jesus and we&#8217;ll be saved by Him from the wrath of God (Romans 5:8-9).
 We are given &#8220;the assurance of things hoped for&#8221; (Hebrews 11:1-2) and our fear shifts from man, punishment, etc. to a reverent fear of our awesome God (Proverbs 29:25, Galatians 1:10).

 > For while we were still weak, at the right time Christ died for the ungodly.
 For one will scarcely die for a righteous person—though perhaps for a good person one would dare even to die— but God shows his love for us in that while we were still sinners, Christ died for us.
 Since, therefore, we have now been justified by his blood, much more shall we be saved by him from the wrath of God.
 For if while we were enemies we were reconciled to God by the death of his Son, much more, now that we are reconciled, shall we be saved by his life.
-More than that, we also rejoice in God through our Lord Jesus Christ, through whom we have now received reconciliation.
+More than that, we also rejoice in God through our Lord Jesus Christ, through whom we have now received reconciliation.<br/>
 > Romans 5:6-11